Welcome to today's edition of the Rush 24-7 podcast.

 Without growth, we can't begin the process of restoring fiscal responsibility, Geithner said.

-Uh this is unbelievable.
+And this is unbelievable.

 Unless, of course, it is on purpose.

-Be right back, my friend, sit tight.
+Be right back, my friends.

 And so are you.

-I was born to host you were born to listen.
+I was born to host.

-The telephone number if you want to be on the program's 800-282-2882.
+The telephone number if you want to be on the program is 800-282-2882.

-Email address, L Rushbo at EIB net.com.
+Email address, lrushbow at EIBnet.com.

-Now, this, folks, imagine you are a member of Congress.
+Now this, folks, imagine you are a member of Congress.

-Imagine you're you're a member of Congress, you're a Democrat, and you're being told by all the experts that you're going to lose your seat.
+Imagine you're a member of Congress, you're a Democrat, and you're being told by all the experts that you're going to lose your seat.

-The Democrats are going to lose control of the House, they might lose nine Senate seats, and you get up and you read that um while Obama is demanding that you put aside your own re-election chances in 2010 in order to focus on his health care bill, the president is working overtime on his own re-election bid two, three years from now.
+And you get up and you read that while Obama is demanding that you put aside your own reelection chances in 2010 in order to focus on his health care bill, the president is working overtime on his own reelection bid two, three years from now.

-This is not loyalty for this White House uh I th Pete Wayner has a great piece today of a commentary where he points out he's worked in the White House.
+This White House, Pete Wayner has a great piece today, but commentary where he points out.

 So you're a member of Congress.

-You're basically being sacrificed for Obama's agenda, and then you get up and read that while you're being told to take a bullet for the guy, he's working on his own re-election campaign in 2012.
+And then you get up and read that while you're being told to take a bullet for the guy, he's working on his own reelection campaign in 2012.

-This I love it.
+This, I love it.

-I absolutely uh love this.
+I absolutely love this.

-Now I thought jobs was the laser focus.
+Now, I thought jobs was the laser focus.

-And now we're back to health care, and now we get a story that Obama's already working on his own re-election campaign in 2012.
+And now we're back to health care, and now we get a story that Obama's already working on his own reelection campaign in 2012.

 Timing is everything.